How do you transport a body interstate in Australia?

 A rough breakdown:

-- Funeral itself in the destination state: separate, see our funeral costs guide
+The funeral itself in the destination state is separate.
+See our funeral costs guide.

 The total interstate transport cost on top of the funeral itself is usually $3,000 to $8,000 depending on distance and choices.